-Awaiting Copyright Clearance: Before processing your request, we must verify that the article you requested is not in violation of copyright law.
+Awaiting Copyright Clearance: Before processing your request, we must verify that providing the article you requested will not be in violation of copyright law.

 You will need to complete a one-time registration before you can start using the service.
 Go to Request It, click the Register Here button and fill out the form.
 You will be able to place requests immediately.
 Please call 720-865-1718 or email us if you have questions.

 If you have changed your library card number or received a replacement card, you will need to register with Request It by clicking on the Register Here button.
 Staff will then merge your old and new account information so that you will be able to access all of your Request It transactions with your new account number.

-You will know if your request went through when you submit your request and receive a transaction number (TN) has been assigned in Request It.
+You will know if your request went through when you submit your request and see that a transaction number (TN) has been assigned in Request It.
 If you have any questions about whether or not we received your request, check Request It.
 If you see your item under Outstanding Requests, we have received your request.

 Interlibrary Loan requests will show on your library account when the item has been sent from our Interlibrary Loan office to your designated pickup location.